 Risk factors for COPD include:

-- Exposure to tobacco smoke.
+Exposure to tobacco smoke.
 The most significant risk factor for COPD is long-term cigarette smoking.
 The more years you smoke and the more packs you smoke, the greater your risk.
 Pipe smokers, cigar smokers and marijuana smokers also may be at risk, as well as people exposed to large amounts of secondhand smoke.

-- Occupational exposure to dusts and chemicals.
+Occupational exposure to dusts and chemicals.
 Long-term exposure to chemical fumes, vapors and dusts in the workplace can irritate and inflame your lungs.

-- Exposure to fumes from burning fuel.
+Exposure to fumes from burning fuel.
 In the developing world, people exposed to fumes from burning fuel for cooking and heating in poorly ventilated homes are at higher risk of developing COPD.

-- Genetics.
+Genetics.
 The uncommon genetic disorder alpha-1-antitrypsin deficiency is the cause of some cases of COPD.
 Other genetic factors likely make certain smokers more susceptible to the disease.

 COPD can cause many complications, including:

-- Heart problems.
+Heart problems.
 For reasons that aren't fully understood, COPD can increase your risk of heart disease, including heart attack

-- High blood pressure in lung arteries.
+High blood pressure in lung arteries.
 COPD may cause high blood pressure in the arteries that bring blood to your lungs (pulmonary hypertension).

-- Depression.
+Depression.
 Difficulty breathing can keep you from doing activities that you enjoy.
-And dealing with serious illness can contribute to development of depression.
-Talk to your doctor if you feel sad or helpless or think that you may be experiencing depression.
+And dealing with serious illness can contribute to the development of depression.

 If you're a longtime smoker, these simple statements may not seem so simple, especially if you've tried quitting — once, twice or many times before.
 But keep trying to quit.
 It's critical to find a tobacco cessation program that can help you quit for good.
-It's your best chance for preventing damage to your lungs.
+It's your best chance for reducing damage to your lungs.